 Lisbon Maru Memorial Service

-Every year on October 2nd LiMMA organises a Service of Remembrance for the POWs aboard the Lisbon Maru.
+Every year on October 2nd LiMMA organises a Service of Remembrance for the POWs aboard the Lisbon Maru

 The service was led by Rev. Jean Clements, niece of Private Kenneth T Hodkinson and included a personal account from Geoff Haviland about the life of his father Telegraphist Charles Stephen Haviland, a poem from Glyn Jones, son of Telegraphist Thomas Theodore Jones and readings from Gerry Borge, son of Private John Borg.
 Two pipers played several pieces including Amazing Grace.

-Members of the Chinese Embassy were also be in attendance, along with Madam Yang Linlin, who flew in from Zhoushan, China, to deliver a speech on behalf of the fishermen's families.
+We were especially honoured to welcome Madam Linlin Yang, who flew in from Zhoushan, China, to deliver a speech on behalf of the fishermen's families.
 As part of the ceremony Madam Yang sprinkled seawater, collected from where the Lisbon Maru sank, on the memorial to offer solace to those who perished.

-It was a poingnant, inclusive, moving and meaningful ceremony accompanied by a beautifully produced order of service.
-Following the service a reception was held at the Royal British Legion in Alrewas which was a great opportunity for everyone involved to meet and exchange stories over a buffet lunch and a drink.
+Following the service, a reception was held at the Royal British Legion in Alrewas, which was a great opportunity for everyone involved to meet and exchange stories over a buffet lunch and a drink.
+The friendships which have grown from this tragedy are special and enduring and the gathering added a welcome sense of community to the day’s events.

 Thanks, on behalf of all the relatives, to the LiMMA Steering Group and all those involved in organising such a wonderful event.